mennylevinski/core_net_scanner/PORTS.md

 This file lists the common ports that **Core Net Scanner** scans, along with their standard protocols and associated services.

-> Uspector can detect if these ports are open on your local IPv4 network.
+> It can detect if these ports are open on your local IPv4 network.

 | Port   | Protocol  | Service / Description              |
 |--------|-----------|------------------------------------|